dimalypai/mil-masters-thesis-chalmers/docs/Planning.md

 The problem at hand, the assignment.
 ====================================

-Design languages, implement compiler, evaluate.
+* Design languages
+* Implement compiler
+* Evaluate

 Limitations.
 What should be left out and why?
 =============================================